olliephillips/iotUI.js/README.md

 # iotUI.js

-It's a grand sounding name for just two controls, but that's all there is currently, just two controls - a Thermometer, and a Tank.
+It's a grand sounding name for just three controls, but that's all there is currently, just three controls - a Thermometer, a Tank and a Switch.

 This is totally a "work-in-progress".

 ## What does it do